mascaldotfr/CoRT/deploy/README.managed.md

 1. Make a prepopulated tarball of CoRT, without the API data fetching
 2. Upload it to your hosting provider in the web root directory
+3. Put your cronjob on monthly
-3. Make a backup of the current `/CoRT/api/var` with your hoster file manager outside of `/CoRT`
+4. Make a backup of the current `/CoRT/api/var` with your hoster file manager outside of `/CoRT`
+5. Delete the old CoRT directory
-4. Extract the tarball in the web root directory
+6. Extract the tarball in the web root directory
-5. Replace the `/CoRT/api/var` directory by your backup one
+7. Replace the `/CoRT/api/var` directory by your backup one
-6. Don't forget to put your cronjob back to minutely!
+8. Don't forget to put your cronjob back to minutely!